Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Consistent training of ML-IAPs

 \subsection{Training of ML-IAPs}

-Here, we apply DB-I to four state-of-the-art packages for training ML-IAPs.
-All the packages are open-source, well-documented, ready-to-use, and provide various examples, including basic training and validation, prediction, and active learning if applicable.
-Furthermore, these codes are interfaced with LAMMPS, which allows efficient large-scale atomistic simulations (e.g., plasticity and fracture).
-Although the training is not needed once the potential is obtained, the training efficiency should be considered as one of the performance index of the ML-IAPs, especially in active learning and other applications where extensive trainings are required.
-Note that a fair comparison of the training efficiency is possible among the employed packages and is not conducted in this study.
-A brief summary of the main features of the packages employed in the current study is provided in \textit{Supplementary Material S1}.
+Here, we use DB-I to train ML-IAPs based on four state-of-the-art packages.
+All the packages have been previously applied to metallic systems, are open-source, well-documented, ready-to-use, and provide various examples, including basic training and validation, prediction, and active learning if applicable.
+Furthermore, these codes are interfaced with the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS), which enables the efficient parallelization of large-scale atomistic simulations (e.g., plasticity and fracture).
+Although the training is not needed once the potential is obtained, the training efficiency should be considered as one of the performance indices of ML-IAPs, especially when active/iterative learning is used, or in the context of applications where extensive training is required.
+Note that a fair comparison of the training efficiency is not possible among the employed packages and is not conducted in this study.
+A brief summary of the main features of the packages employed in the current study is provided in \textit{Supplementary Material S1.1}.

 The basic assumption of all these ML-IAPs is the localization of the total energy, whereby the total energy of an atomic system can be written as the sum of per-atom contributions